globaldothealth/isaric-pipeline/docs/spec/mapping.md

 # Mapping file specification

-The mapping file enables **transformation of raw data** into FHIRFlat format.
+The mapping file enables **transformation of raw data** into FHIRflat format.
 Mapping is usually done using a Google Sheet, though using a local file is also possible.